Full Profile of Aquaculture Farmers

 Salaries in the aquaculture industry can vary widely based on the type of position, the size of the operation, geographic location, and the employee’s prior experience in the industry.

-SimplyHired.com cited the average salary for a fish farmer as $63,000 in late 2011.
+SimplyHired.com cited the average salary for a fish farmer as $71,000 in 2019.
 An aquaculture technician could earn about $35,000, while a director of a large commercial operation could earn over $150,000.
 As with most industries, those with specialized knowledge of specific facets of the industry will tend to earn higher salaries than the average.

 According to the SeaGrant program at the University of Connecticut, aquaculture is the fastest growing segment of the entire animal production industry.
 In fact, the aquaculture industry is credited with pulling in over $100 billion per year in sales worldwide.
 There are well over 4,000 aquaculture farms in the United States alone.

 The latest United States Department of Agriculture Census of Aquaculture data indicates that while the number of trout and catfish farms declined slightly from 2002 to 2007, the number of farms producing all other food fish, baitfish, sports fish, ornamental fish, mollusks, and crustaceans increased across the board.

 The Bureau of Labor and Statistics and other agencies point out that the number of positions in aquaculture may show a slight decline (despite the increase in overall farm production and consumption) due to the increasing use of machines for maintenance tasks.